-- receipts from installation charges; - receipts from service charges (other than installation) that are performed in the conduct of the utility's principal business; and - receipts from "rentals" within New York State that in fact constitute service charges (e.g., receipts received from equipment necessary to enable the customer to use the commodity).
-See Special Rules for Landlords above.
+- receipts from installation charges; - receipts from service charges (other than installation) that are performed in the conduct of the utility's principal business; and - receipts from "rentals" within New York State that in fact constitute service charges (for example, receipts received from equipment necessary to enable the customer to use the commodity).
+See Special rules for landlords above.

-Line 22 - Enter receipts (without any deduction) from sales of merchandise (conditional or otherwise) within New York State that are directly connected with the sale of gas, electricity, water or refrigeration for ultimate consumption or use within New York State.
+Line 22 - Enter receipts (without any deduction) from sales of merchandise (conditional or otherwise) within New York State that are directly connected with the sale of gas, electricity, water, or refrigeration, for ultimate consumption or use within New York State.
 Sales of merchandise include materials and supplies that constitute stock in trade of the utility and are included in merchandise inventory.
 Receipts include but are not limited to the following:

-- receipts from the sale of merchandise to utility's customers; - receipts from the sale of merchandise to other utilities; and - receipts from the sale of merchandise to employees (except work supplies - i.e., clothing, shoes, helmets, etc.).
+- receipts from the sale of merchandise to the utility's customers; - receipts from the sale of merchandise to other utilities; and - receipts from the sale of merchandise to employees (except work supplies such as clothing, shoes, and helmets).

-Do not include receipts from the sale of merchandise that does not constitute stock in trade and are not included in merchandise inventory (i.e., items of fixed assets such as fixtures, furniture, or machines).
+Do not include receipts from the sale of merchandise when the merchandise does not constitute stock in trade and is not included in merchandise inventory (that is, items of fixed assets such as fixtures, furniture, or machines).